TAILOR-UoB/new_ways_of_publishing/booksource/introduction.md

 ## Brief introduction of the topic

-New ways of publishing provides a guide on how to elaborate teaching and learning material in the 21st century.
+New ways of publishing provides a guide on how to elaborate teaching and learning material in the 21st century that can be delivered in various formats like static documents, dynamic presentations, videos or online material.

 ## Why is the topic important